JpChii/nlp-with-hugging-face/notes/7-question-answering.md

 # Question Answering

 Irrespective of profession, everyone has to wade through ocean of documents at some point to find the information for their questions.
 To make matters worse, we're constantly reminded by search engines there are better ways to search!
-For instance the earch query "When did Marie Curie win her first Nobel Prize?"
+For instance the each query "When did Marie Curie win her first Nobel Prize?"
 And google get the correct answer of "1903".

 So how was this search done?
 Google first retrieved 319,000 documents that were relevant to query, then performed a post processing step to extract the answer snippet with the coressponding passage and web page.
 But for a more trickier question like "Which guitar tuning is best?"
 We'll get web pages instead of an answer snippet.

 The general approach behind this technology is called *question answering*(QA), but the most common is *extractive QA* which involves questions where answers can be identified as a span in a text document, where the document might be a web page, article, legal document etc.

-This two stage process of retrieving relevant documents and then extracting answers from this is the basis of many modern QA systems like semantic search, intellegint assistants and automated information extractors.
+This two stage process of retrieving relevant documents and then extracting answers from them.
+This is the basis of many modern QA systems like semantic search, intelligent assistants and automated information extractors.

 > **Note:** We're covering only extractive QA.
 There are others,
  * community QA Ex: In stack overflow, all the relevant question answer pairs will be retrived for the new Question from user and then using semantic similarity search to find the closest maching answer to this question.